Xinyang-Li/AdaPS/README.md

 # Citation

-If you use this code please cite the corresponding papers where original methods appeared:
+If you use this code please cite the corresponding paper where original methods appeared:

 "*Adaptive optimization for axial multi-foci generation in multiphoton microscopy*". [[paper]](https://www.osapublishing.org/oe/home.cfm)